-The Code Step allows you to write JavaScript code that will be run when the step is executed with Async/Await syntax support.
-The common use cases for the Code Step are transforming and mapping of the data, validation, preparing data before sending to a database or API, etc.
+The JavaScript Code step allows you to write JavaScript code that will run when the step is executed with the Async/Await syntax support.

 Built-in variables